xwmx/nb/README.md

 [Optional dependencies](#optional) can be installed to enhance functionality, but `notes` works great without them.

+`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, related URLs, convenient filtering and listing, and easy viewing of bookmarked pages in the terminal and your regular web browser.
+Page information is automatically downloaded, compiled, and saved into normal
+Markdown documents made for humans, so bookmarks are easy to edit just like any other note.

 `notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
 `notes` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

-`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, related URLs, convenient filtering and listing, and easy viewing of bookmarks in the terminal and your regular web browser.
-Page information is automatically downloaded, compiled, and saved into normal
-Markdown documents made for humans, so bookmarks are easy to edit just like any other note.

 `notes` is designed to be lightweight and portable, with a focus on vendor and tool independence, while providing a full-featured, intuitive experience in a